iotaledger/iota-sdk/documentation/cli/docs/04_step_by_step.md

 ### Send

-Generate a new address from the savings account.
+Enter the "savings" account, and generate a new address.
 ```sh title=Input
 ./wallet savings